loffa/in-songlist/README.md

 ## Getting help

-This might all sound like alot so if there's ever anything you're wondering about you can always ask for help!
-We want anyone to be able to contribute, even if you've never contributed to an open-source repository before or never used git.
+This might all sound like a lot so if there's ever anything you're wondering about you can always ask for help!
+We want anyone to be able to contribute, even if you've never contributed to an open-source repository before or never used Git.
 So if there's anything you don't understand or need clarification on feel free to create an issue on this repository marking it as a question.
-And of course there's always the good old fashioned asking someone you know for help.
+And of course, there's always the good old fashioned asking someone you know for help.

 ## Background